aarangop/aarangop/README.md

 I'm a software developer with 10+ years of experience transitioning from aviation research to machine learning and data science.
 I combine strong mathematical foundations with practical full-stack development expertise to build robust, production-ready software solutions.

-## 🔭 What I'm currently working on

-- [rust-ml](https://github.com/aarangop/rust-ml): An educational machine learning library implementing ML algorithms in pure Rust, focusing on clean architecture and SOLID principles
-- Expanding my knowledge in machine learning, data science, and data engineering

 ## 💻 Tech Stack

 - **Languages**: Python, TypeScript, Rust